PrincetonUniversity/VST/doc/catalog-of-examples.md

 To prove your program correct, prove that the low-level program (such as a C program) correctly implements a functional model, then (separately) prove that the functional model correctly satisfies a high-level specification.

 Ideally, many of the following requirements should be satisfied.
 Henceforth we will refer to the low-level program as a "C program" but the concept generalizes to Rust, Java, etc.
-- **Multilevel:**  The C program must not only be proved to implement a functional mode, the functional model must be proved to actually do the desired thing.
+- **Multilevel:**  The C program must not only be proved to implement a functional model, the functional model must be proved to actually do the desired thing.
+Or at least, *High-level:** a high-level correctness property is proved about the C program, without an intermediate functional-model layer.
 - **Unified:**  The C-program proof and high-level proof should be done in the same logical framework so that they can be composed into a single, machine-checkable, end-to-end theorem.
 - **Composable:** Even if they are not in the same logical framework, the _specification_ of the C-program proof should be able to mention operators from the functional model (function names and other abstractions) so that the low-level and high-level theorems can be composed "on paper".
 - **Low-expressive:** The proof system for C-program proofs should be expressive enough to verify "dusty deck" programs that do all-too-clever things with data representations.
 - **High-expressive:** The proof system for high-level proofs should be expressive enough to verify high-level specifications with entirely nontrivial application-specific mathematics.
-- **Modular:**  The verification should be in a style of "modular verification of modular programs with data abstraction".
+- **Modular or Semimodular:**  The verification should be in a style of "modular verification of modular programs with data abstraction".
 In VST (for example) the verification should be in the form of a [Verified Software Unit (VSU)](https://softwarefoundations.cis.upenn.edu/vc-current/VSU_intro.html).
+If not *modular,* then at least,
-Many verifications listed in this catalog are not "modular" in the VSU sense, but even those are modular in the sense that each function is verified w.r.t. its own function-spec, and the verification of caller is depends only on the *specification* of the callee, and not on its function-body.
+*semimodular,* meaning that each function is verified w.r.t. its own function-spec, and the verification of the caller depends only on the *specification* of the callee, and not on its function-body.
 - **Open-source:** The C program and its proofs (low-level and high-level) should be open-source so that people can examine and compare them.
 - **Documented:** The verification should be (if possible) documented in a paper so people can understand what it's about.